ashishsamarth/Python/Basics/What-are-python-datatypes.md

 **********************
 String

 The string can be defined as the sequence of characters represented in the quotation marks.
-In Python, we can use single, double, or triple quotes to define a string.
-String handling in Python is a straightforward task since Python provides built-in functions and operators to perform operations in the string.
+In Python, we can use single, double, or triple quotes to define a string.String handling in Python is a straightforward task since Python provides built-in functions and operators to perform operations in the string.

-In the case of string handling, the operator + is used to concatenate two strings as the operation "hello"+" python" returns "hello python".
-The operator * is known as a repetition operator as the operation "Python" *2 returns 'Python Python'
+In the case of string handling, the operator + is used to concatenate two strings as the operation "hello"+" python" returns "hello python".The operator * is known as a repetition operator as the operation "Python" *2 returns 'Python Python'

 --------------------------------------------------------------------------------------------------------------------------------------------------------------
 e.g.